I-M-Marinov/I-M-Marinov/README.md

-### Hi there 👋 My name is Ivan and I have just started learning C# with the goal of becoming a Developer !
+### Hi there 👋 My name is Ivan and I am on the path of becoming a Developer !
 -----------------------------------------------------------------------------------------------------------------------------------------------

 ![](Read_me_banner.jpg)